iamamutt/ggdistribute/cran-comments.md

 0 errors | 0 warnings | 0 note

 * This is a new release.
-* Fixed: "field should be a call to person(), or combine such calls."
-* Fixed: "Examples with CPU or elapsed time > 10s"

-* The following are spelled correctly

-Possibly mis-spelled words in DESCRIPTION: geoms (8:52) ggproto (8:27)
+* Fixed: "replace \dontrun{} by \donttest{}"
+* Fixed: "ensure that your functions do not write by default or in your examples/vignettes/tests"

 ## Reverse dependencies